 So you’ve taken on the leadership of a new team, or you are leading for the first time.
-Either way, you are presented with the challenge of making new connections, and winning the team over so you can collectively get ‘on task’.
+Either way, you are presented with the challenge of making new connections, and at the same time getting the team ‘on task’.
 For many people this is one of the most daunting periods of time; but it doesn’t have to be.
 Below are four easy steps that will help you and your new team build a healthy rapport - quickly!

 “I’m Ok – You’re Ok”.
 As Thomas A Harris wrote in his book of the same title, look at your own approach first.
-Are you coming from an authoritative position of one up, or looking to be on the same level as your new team members?
-In simple terms, let your approach and demeanor reflect a position of acceptance, and being "ok" with those in your new team, irrespective of factors such as their past performance or their working styles.
+In simple terms, let your approach and demeanour reflect a position of acceptance, and being "ok" with those in your new team, irrespective of factors such as their past performance or their working styles.

 Build Rapport.
 Build individual relationships quickly.
 It doesn’t matter if you have two or twenty people in your team.
 Get past the point of ‘water cooler talk’, and seek to learn ‘who’ is in your team and what motivates them.
 It’s easier to inspire, and achieve quick wins, if you know who it is you are leading.
 At the same time, your team members get to know who it is that is leading them.
 I once heard a great definition of rapport; it went something like "...the seeking of sameness and reducing differences...".
 These first two steps are all about doing this...skip them at your own peril!